dineth88/Django-React-application/README.md

 # Django-React-application
-A testing of django API module with a react frontend
+A testing module a of django API module with a react frontend